studio-mizutama/Quotation/README.md

 ## Run

 This app uses ESmodules.
-So you shoud to run local server to use this app.
+So you shoud run local server to use this app.

 for example